Manufacturing

 Heavy industry is lightening up as innovators develop new carbon-free ways to manufacture cement and steel — the backbone of our “built environment.”

 Walk outside and look around you.
-It may not
+It may not be New York, but you’re still likely surrounded by a concrete jungle.

 The main ingredient in that concrete is cement, the most widely used man-made material in the world.
 Together, cement and steel production make up 10% of global greenhouse emissions.